Students, win fame and scholarships in Human Ecology film contest

 Entry forms and rules are available in Justin 119 or at www.he.k-state.edu/150/filmcontest/.

 Prepared by Human Ecology communications

-This entry was posted on Thursday, February 14th, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.
+This article was posted on Thursday, February 14, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.